 How to capitalize the first letter in Python

-Learn how to capitalize the first letter in Python.
-Discover various methods, tips, real-world applications, and how to debug common errors.
+Learn multiple ways to capitalize the first letter in Python.
+This guide covers methods, tips, real-world use cases, and error debugging.

-In this article, you'll explore techniques like the capitalize() method.
-You'll find practical tips, real-world applications, and advice to help you debug common issues and select the right approach.
+In this article, you'll learn several techniques to handle text capitalization.
+We'll cover practical tips, real-world applications, and advice to debug common issues for your projects.

 Using the capitalize() method